gregjava/Aburime-Sound-Manager/USER_MANUAL.md

 Once the model is downloaded, select it in `Tools → Transcription Settings → Model`.
 AudioManager will automatically find it in your HuggingFace cache.

+### Alignment Model (for Diarization)

+The alignment model is downloaded automatically when diarization is first used.
+This is the **only** model AudioManager downloads automatically.

 ---

 ## 🗣️ Speaker Diarization